 Kinova: Can you give us a brief description of the project?

-Giuseppe Loianno: The Mohamed Bin Zayed International Robotics Challenge (MBZIRC) is an international robotics competition, to be held every two years with total prize and team sponsorship of USD 5 Million.
+Giuseppe Loianno: The Mohamed Bin Zayed International Robotics Challenge (MBZIRC) is an international robotics competition, to be held every two years with a total prize and team sponsorship of USD 5 million.

 MBZIRC aims to provide an ambitious, science-based, and technologically demanding set of challenges in Robotics, open to a large number of international teams.
-It is intended to demonstrate the current state of the art in robotics in terms of scientific and technological accomplishments, and to inspire the future of robotics.
-It’s also enable students to quickly learn and use robotic arms.
+It is intended to demonstrate the current state of the art in robotics in terms of scientific and technological accomplishments and to inspire the future of robotics.
+It’s also enables students to quickly learn and use robotic arms.